meg7mal/Insight-Engineering-Coding_Challenge/README.md

 * ./src/ReadAndCleanTweet.java
 * ./src/GraphEdge.java
 * ./src/MainClass.java  - Get average degree of all hashtags and write to graph.

+**Running the project**
+Please make sure the JAVA_HOME and PATH variables are set. run.sh contains both the compiling (javac) and executing (java) commands.
+If the compilation fails using the script, please execute both lines of the script separately from the command line.

+In order to make the tests in run_tests.sh pass, the class files and jar files were placed in the src folder.

 **Global Data Structures**